unkn0wnvariable/PowerShell-WindowsAdmin/VMware/README.md

 This obviously means I'll no longer be able to confirm if they work in older versions of PowerCLI, so please use v10.

 ## Prerequisites

 These scripts all require PowerCLI to be installed.

 PowerCLI version 10 is installed using the following command in PowerShell:

-Install-Module -Name VMware.PowerCLI -Scope CurrentUser
+`Install-Module -Name VMware.PowerCLI -Scope CurrentUser`

 If you have a previous version installed, uninstall it before installing v10.
 You also may need -AllowClobber to overwrite existing modules.

 E.g.:

-Install-Module -Name VMware.PowerCLI -Scope CurrentUser -AllowClobber
+`Install-Module -Name VMware.PowerCLI -Scope CurrentUser -AllowClobber`

 ## PowerCLI v10 SSL Changes

 PowerCLI 10 changes the default behaviour for untrusted certificates from warn to fail, this means you won't be able to connect if using self-signed certificates.

-This behaviour can be changed temporarily using:
+This behaviour can be reverted back temporarily using:

-Set-PowerCLIConfiguration -InvalidCertificateAction Warn -Scope Session
+`Set-PowerCLIConfiguration -InvalidCertificateAction Warn -Scope Session -Confirm:$false`

 Or permanently using:

-Set-PowerCLIConfiguration -InvalidCertificateAction Warn
+`Set-PowerCLIConfiguration -InvalidCertificateAction Warn -Confirm:$false`

+Personally I prefer setting it to prompt, then I can make my choice on a per-server basis.

+E.g.:

+`Set-PowerCLIConfiguration -InvalidCertificateAction Prompt -Confirm:$false`

 ## Pre v10 PowerCLI Path Change